Compose queries dynamically¶

 Instead of providing the GraphQL queries as a Python String, it is also possible to create GraphQL queries dynamically.

-, we can create a query using a Domain Specific Language which is created from the schema.
+Using the DSL module, we can create a query using a Domain Specific Language which is created from the schema.

 The following code: